revgrid/revgrid/etc/revgrid.api.md

     getSelectedRowCount(): number;
     // (undocumented)
     getSelectedRowIndices(): number[];
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration getSingletonDataRow(y: number, subgrid?: Subgrid): import("./grid-public-api").DataModel.DataRow;
     // (undocumented)
     getState(): any;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration